Rows of vines stretching to the hills at sunset

 Best for

-Oaked reds, premium whites
+Oaked reds, barrel-aged whites

 Typical pricing